4424 NE GLISAN STREET PORTLAND OR 97213

 A combination of both eastern and western modalities, this form of bodywork includes the therapist's use of two parallel bars that extend from the ceiling while using their feet to provide "the deepest, most luxurious massage on the planet."
 Ideal for clients who would like to try something new, or who have yet to find a massage that feels "deep enough."

 This modality focuses on supporting the improved circulation and relaxation of the client.
 This technique can be integrated with other forms of bodywork and involves a lighter touch, focused on meeting the relaxation needs of the client.
-Ideal for someone who prefers a lighter touch, with the goal to relax and let go during their session.

 This modality can described as an invitation for universal energy to assist the client's natural capabilities to unblock, support and balance their own emotional, physical and spiritual being.
 This modality is often meditative and intuitive, and can be integrated with other forms of bodywork.

 This modality typically focuses more on specific areas or conditions of the body that are causing the client discomfort or pain.
 Deep tissue work tends to address multiple layers of the client's body, with the intention to work deeper in order to release chronic holding patterns, tension and pain.
 Work may result in tenderness for up to 2 days.